 Welcome to Food We Love, our Sun-Times video series featuring stories about Chicagoans family food traditions, secret recipes, special ingredients and unusual favorite dishes.
 Each week we’ll hear a new story about food and family and learn some amazing recipes that you can try at home.
 Our host is Chicago journalist Linda Yu who loves cooking at home, as well as exploring new restaurants throughout the city.

-Today’s episode: Cooking a seafood pasta with Chef Sean West of Lark.
+Today’s episode: Cooking seafood pasta with Chef Sean West of Lark Restaurant in Lakeview.

 Cooking Seafood Pasta with Chef Sean West